Skip to main content

 • Standard Easement, Three Phase Underground Distribution Lines: ten (10) feet on either side of the facilities; 20’ total ( a standard forty (40) foot wide easement may also be used to encompass the three-phase underground transformer and buried underground three-phase cable and conduit.
 When only three phase underground facilities and a transformer are installed, a twenty (20) foot wide easement is acceptable, provided that the overhead facilities are in an existing easement.

 All easements give the cooperative the right of ingress and egress, and the cooperative does not accept blanket easements.
 Cooperative easements are not exclusive.
-Easements in private property are always preferred over placement of facilities in public ROW to prevent future possible relocation costs to members.
+Easements in private property are always preferred over placement of facilities in public right-of-way to prevent future possible relocation costs to members.
 Easements should be placed along streets or major roadways to allow access to the facilities from the front; not be along back lot lines.
 Side lot line easements are also desired to make service easier to all future residents who may purchase property.

 Obtaining Easements